IWantDayDayUp/cf/paper.md

 >
 > If every virtual node of the $VNR_i$ are mapped favorably, the CPU capacity of SN is further updated for the next VNR.

-The details of the greedy node mapping algorithm are shown in `algorithm 2`.
+The details of the greedy node mapping algorithm are shown in `algorithm 2`(The greedy node mapping procedure is presented in Algorithm 2).

-> The status of the whole network is backed-up on the arrival of $VNR_i$.

 Node Mapping Algorithm